metal3-io/baremetal-operator/docs/api.md

     GiB.
 If unspecified or set to 0, the maximum capacity of disk will be used for logical disk.

+#### firmware

+This field contains the information about the BIOS configuration for bare metal servers.

+The sub-fields are:

+* *simultaneousMultithreadingEnabled* -- Allows a single physical processor core to appear as several logical processors.
+This supports following
+  options: true, false.
+* *sriovEnabled* -- SR-IOV support enables a hypervisor to create virtual instances of a PCI-express device, potentially increasing performance.
+  This supports following options: true, false.
+* *virtualizationEnabled* -- Supports the virtualization of platform hardware.
+This supports following options: true, false.

+**NOTE:** Currently the `firmware` field is only supported by ilo4/ilo5/irmc.

 #### rootDeviceHints

 Guidance for how to choose the device to receive the image being